yul154/Frameworks/ORM/Hibernate.md

 without hitting the database|It always hit the database If no row is found, a ObjectNotFoundException will throw.|It will always return null , if the identity value is not found in database.

- #### automatically update object
+ ### automatically update object
  ```
  NewUser.setTotal(NewUser.getTotal()+50000);
  ```
 * Database would automatically persist changes to those objects after manipulate object in code

 # Mapping relationships

-* Value types: If an object don’t have its own database identity,never be referenced, belong to another piece of data
+* Value types: is an object of another class but it is stored as a part of Entity object within a database table.
 * entity type: If an object has its own database identity (primary key value,other entity can refer to it
 * Directionality: relationship can be unidirectional or bidirectional
 * Components: Object is composed of some other object that were treating as a value type

-### Value Type Collection
+## Value Type Collection
 > map a single database value (column) to a single, non-aggregated Java type.
 * Value type collections are mapped to two tables

-### mapping file
+## mapping file
 * add one component
 ```
 <component name="proteinData">